dovecot/documentation/source/configuration_manual/stats/index.rst

 metrics can be specified using the ``fields`` setting.
 All events have a default "duration" field that doesn't need to be listed explicitly.

+.. versionchanged:: v2.3.21 All fields listed in ``fields`` are exported to OpenMetrics as well.

 Finally, the ``group_by`` metric setting can be used to dynamically generate sub-metrics based on fields' values.